iit-DLSLab/Quadruped-PyMPC/README.md

     export ACADOS_SOURCE_DIR="/path_to_acados"
     ```

-The first time you run the simulation with acados, in the terminal you will ask you to install tera_render.
+The first time you run the simulation with acados, in the terminal you will be asked to install tera_render.
 You should accept to proceed.

 ## How to run